kig/quickgres/README.md

 Lacking
  * SSL
  * Server-side function calls
+ * Cursors
  * SASL authentication
- * COPY protocol (For rapid reading and writing data?)
+ * COPY protocol parser (For rapid reading and writing data.)
  * Streaming replication (Does anyone want this?)
  * No type parsing (This is more like a feature.)
+ * Queries where the statement is larger than 1MB will silently fail (How about bounds checking for scratchpads?)

 What's it good for?
-It's relatively fast, and you can read it through and not worry about npm dephell.
+It's relatively small so you can read it.
+It doesn't have deps, so you don't need to worry about npm dephell.
+Performance-wise it's around similar speed as `psql -Az0` for selecting a million rows to objects.
+For streaming raw results to `/dev/null`, it's about 50% faster (similar to `psql -c "COPY table TO STDOUT (FORMAT text)"`).
+The fastest way to dump a table is still `psql -c "COPY table to STDOUT (FORMAT binary)"` though.

 There is no test suite, write one.